 Your lawyer can examine your Application and subsequent denial to determine any shortcomings.
 For instance, you may be approved for the Medical and Rehabilitation Benefit, but your application lacked the employment details or the necessary confirmation of employment form required to prove eligibility for the Income Replacement Benefit.

 You can assist your lawyer with this task by providing all available evidence and documentation, such as medical bills or an accident report.
 However, your lawyer likely will assume this responsibility on your behalf so you can focus on physical recovery.

 The Statutory Accident Benefits Schedule under Ontario’s Insurance Act provides you the right to resubmit an Application that is denied on the basis of non-compliance.
 Your insurance provider is required to reconsider such a resubmission.

 A successful resubmission entitles you to the benefits that should have been paid during the period of non-compliance.
 This means you may be entitled to “back payment” of benefits.

 You must provide an explanation of your initial non-compliance within 10 days of the notification of non-compliance in order to qualify for reconsideration.
 Your lawyer can help you process the resubmittal within the deadline.

 In some cases, your benefits may be denied after the completion of an insurer examination.
 This is true when the examiner’s report contradicts one or more crucial factors of your claim or does not agree that you should continue or receive benefits.

-At this stage, you may request the Financial Services Commission of Ontario to provide you access to the dispute resolution process.
+At this stage, you may request the Financial Services Regulatory Authority of Ontario to provide you access to the dispute resolution process.
 Certain forms must be filed within the applicable time frame.
 Your lawyer can represent you for the duration of this process and file the requisite forms.
 Set up a consultation with Preszler Law Firm to review this and other options.
 Call 1-800-JUSTICE®.